 Get a free e-copy of Bloody Lies Too here

-Join the Thomas Mollett Forensics Facebook page here, to be notified of cases that will be discussed there and on this website.
-One of the big cases to be discussed soon by Thomas Mollett, is the Peterson case (“The Staircase”), and also later the Avery case (“Making a murderer”).
+Join the Murder Uncut Facebook page here, to be notified of cases that will be discussed there and on this website.
+One of the big cases to be discussed and produced into a video soon by Thomas Mollett, is the Steven Avery case (“Making a murderer”).

 About the Investigators/Authors:

 Thomas Mollett – BSc.
 (Stell) & MPhil: Biomedical Forensic Science (UCT) (i.p.)